 It’s a buzzing mix of ancient history, colorful culture, and modern-day energy, making it an absolute treasure trove of experiences.

-If you’re planning a trip, get ready—there’s so much to see and do here!
+If you’re planning a trip, get ready!
+There’s so much to see and do here!

 From ancient ruins to mouthwatering street food, this city has something for everyone, whether you’re into art, history, adventure, or just wandering around soaking up the vibes.